 When the Board endorses a referendum question, all physical campaign materials must be approved by the Electoral Office.

+6.5 Separately Incorporated Fee-Levied Groups (SIFLG)

 If a referendum is called that concerns the fee of a separately incorporated fee-levied group (as defined by UVSS Board of Directors policy), that group may choose to endorse and provide resources to one side.